Industrial Marketing: The 5 Most Common Mistakes

 The answer to this question is simple, because potential customers only listen to one message: what's in it for me?
 In industrial marketing, the answer to this question is a determining factor for success.

 That means, ideally, that you will want to deliver a message that ‘hits potential customers where it hurts,’ such as their wallets.
-Giving them the message that, ‘without this solution, you are missing out on a 23% cost savings,’ guarantees that you will get their attention.
+With the message, 'reduce your maintenance costs by over 30%', you are guaranteed to get attention.

 Whitepaper: The Future of the Dutch Manufacturing Company